Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Introduction

-The method proposed by Garza-Soto et al.~\cite{Garza-Soto} represents a first approach to a Jones polarimetry technique.
-Since the case of inhomogeneous Jones matrices is far more complex than that of homogeneous Jones matrices, the method only characterizes homogeneous optical elements~\cite{Gutierrez-Vega2020}.
+Since the case of inhomogeneous Jones matrices is far more complex than that of homogeneous Jones matrices, the method proposed by Garza-Soto et al.~\cite{Garza-Soto} only characterizes homogeneous optical elements~\cite{Gutierrez-Vega2020}.
 Nevertheless, the method is inefficient, since the search space of the problem is in the realm of the real numbers and so applying a general sampling method is time-consuming.
 Briefly explained, the method consists of a general search strategy, where the entire search space is evenly sampled to find the eigenvectors of the polarization element.
 The search is done by rotating two polarization elements to obtain an input polarization state, photographing the interference pattern due to the interaction between the reference and sample beams, and calculating the quality of the interference pattern.
-This is done for around 720 polarization states, so the measure and analysis process takes more than five hours\footnote{Observation based on the author's first-hand experience while participating in the Geometric-Phase Polarimetry research project~\cite{Garza-Soto}.}.
+This is done for around 90 polarization states.
+Nonetheless, these 90 measurements were chosen by trial and error with no defined or well-justified criteria.
+As explained in more detail in Section~\ref{sec:exp_bas}, based on the allowed accuracy of the experimental arrangement, a general sampling method involves 6,000 measurements, making the characterization of any optical element a time-consuming process.
 Thus, an optimization of the method could reduce the number of measurements and the time required to characterize a homogeneous optical element.